account931/chart_telegram/README.md

 1. Main (and the only) entry JS script is js/my_js/dist/js/bundle_js.js
 2. App works on CommonJs modules.
 If u wish to see more simple version (in one file), view js\my_js/raw.js(for multiple lines chart) or raw_RESERVED_for_1_chart_only.js(version for 1 line chart).
-   This two files are not engaged and not connected in index.html, they are just for viewing the simple variant.
+   This two files are not used directly and not connected in index.html, they are just for viewing the simple variant.